Trigger (firearms): Double set trigger

 A double set trigger achieves the same result, but uses two triggers: one sets the trigger and the other fires the weapon.
-Double set triggers can be further classified by phase.
+Double set triggers can be further classified into two different phases.
 A double set, single phase trigger can only be operated by first pulling the set trigger, and then pulling the firing trigger.
 A double set, double phase trigger can be operated as a standard trigger if the set trigger is not pulled, or as a set trigger by first pulling the set trigger.
 Double set, double phase triggers offer the versatility of both a standard trigger and a set trigger.

 Pre-set (striker or hammer)

 Pre-set strikers and hammers apply only to semi-automatic handguns.
 Upon firing a cartridge or loading the chamber, the hammer or striker will rest in a partially cocked position.
 The trigger serves the function of completing the cocking cycle and then releasing the striker or hammer.
 While technically two actions, it differs from a double-action trigger in that the trigger is not capable of fully cocking the striker or hammer.
 It differs from single-action in that if the striker or hammer were to release, it would generally not be capable of igniting the primer.
 Examples of pre-set strikers are the Glock, Smith & Wesson M&P, Springfield Armory XD-S variant (only), Kahr Arms, FN FNS series and Ruger SR series pistols.
-This type of trigger mechanism is sometimes referred to as a Striker Fired Action or SFA.
+This type of trigger mechanism is sometimes referred to as a striker-fired action, or SFA.
 Examples of pre-set hammers are the Kel-Tec P-32 and Ruger LCP pistols.